WHAT WE DO – CAMBODIA

 We have a Bible School for the kids usually on Fridays.
 It’s an additional event that many of the Kids truly enjoy.
 The Kids receive a meal, a cold Drink, and are usually quite excited about getting together for School.

-Cambodia’s Andong village is approximately 5 miles from the Phnom Penh Airport on the outskirts of town.
-In June of 2006, most of the 9000 people who now live in Andong Village were violently driven from their former homes in Sambok Chap near the Bassac River.
+Cambodia’s Angdong village is approximately 5 miles from the Phnom Penh Airport on the outskirts of town.
+In June of 2006, most of the 9000 people who now live in Angdong Village were violently driven from their former homes in Sambok Chap near the Bassac River.
 Their homes were reduced to rubble by large equipment by order of the government and private investors.